cryptocopycats/awesome-mooncatrescue-bubble/README.md

 > After MoonCats are "mined", they can be put up for adoption, adoptions can be requested, they can be given away,
 > and they can be permanently named.

-Launched in August 2017 by Ponderware with 25,600 non-fungible tokens (NFTs) to rescue, pre the ERC721 standard.
+Launched in August 2017 by Ponderware with 25,600 non-fungible tokens (NFTs) to rescue, pre ERC-721 standard.

+Note: Genesis cats (256 max.) are not "rescued" but rather "released" by the contract owners.
+If those original project owners re-emerge, they'd have the ability to release more Genesis cats.

+The project died after a bug in the contract that locked ("burned") the raised funds via genesis cats releases / adoptions mid 2017.

 Learn more @ [mooncatrescue.com](https://mooncatrescue.com),